bcmi/TraMaS-Weak-Shot-Object-Detection/README.md

 [https://github.com/bcmi/Awesome-Weak-Shot-Learning](https://github.com/bcmi/Awesome-Weak-Shot-Learning)

 ## Acknowledgements
 Thanks to [WSOD with Progressive Knowledge Transfer](https://github.com/mikuhatsune/wsod_transfer) providing the base architecture, iterative training strategy, and data annotations for our project.
-We further transfer mask prior and semantic similarity to bridge the gap between novel categories and base categorie by adding the code for Mask Generator and SimNet.
+We further transfer mask prior and semantic similarity to bridge the gap between novel categories and base categories by adding the code for Mask Generator and SimNet.